AdobeDocs/graphql-mesh-gateway/src/pages/gateway/hooks.md

 <InlineAlert variant="info" slots="text"/>

-You cannot use hooks cannot to modify the request or the response.
+You cannot use hooks to modify the request or the response.
 In addition, we recommend that you use resolvers instead of hooks to manipulate data.

 <!-- link to resolvers, when available -->